octogradiste/the-robin-problem/README.md

-# the-robin-problem
+# The Robin Problem
 How to optimally distribute n participants in k groups over d days?